vit/leetcode_js/src/740_deleteAndEarn/README.md

 The basic idea of the __dynamic programming__ method: to get the optimal __answer__ for the __whole path__, we need to know the optimal answer about a __smaller subpath__ of it.

-Our job is to transform the original problem statement into a right question.
+Our task is to transform the original problem statement into a right question.

 ## Original problem statement